- RegionCôte de Nuits

 - Serving temperature 15-17°

-- Tasting NoteBright in colour with lovely garnet glints, our Marsannay rouge 2019 offers delicious aromas of black fruits such as blueberry, cherry and cassis , along with peppery notes.
-The palate is fresh with aromas of cherry, wild raspberry and subtle smoky hints.
-The tannins are nicely lingering on the finish.
+- Tasting NoteBright in colour with lovely garnet glints, our Marsannay Rouge 2019 offers delicious aromas of black fruits such as blueberry, cherry, and cassis , along with peppery notes.
+The palate is fresh with aromas of cherry, wild raspberry with subtle smoky hints.
+The tannins linger nicely on the finish.

 - Marsannay Rouge 2020 - Burghound.com - 87-89/100 pts

 Notably ripe aromas include those of cassis, dark raspberry and humus nuances.
 The rich, delicious and vibrant middle weight flavors conclude in a rustic and somewhat raspy finish.
 While this could be enjoyed shortly after release, it has the stuffing and structure to reward short to mid-term cellaring.

 - Marsannay Rouge 2019 - Burghound - April 2021 - 87/89 pts

 There is fine verve and detail to the delicious and solidly concentrated flavors that terminate in a mildly rustic finale.
 This should drink well shortly after release and repay up to 5 years of bottle aging.
 2023+

 - Marsannay 2018 - Burghound.com, Allen Meadows - Spring 2020 - "A lovely mid-palate texture"

 A nicely layered nose is comprised by notes of poached plum, red and dark raspberry and spicy top note.
 The sleek and vibrant medium weight flavors possess a lovely mid-palate texture before concluding in a moderately rustic finish...